Carrot Cake Banana Bread

 Can’t decide between carrot cake and banana bread?
 Enjoy them both with this vegan carrot cake banana bread that’s easy to prepare in one bowl with 10 ingredients.

-- Soft, tender texture and lightly sweetened and spiced flavour.
+- It has a soft, tender texture and perfect amount of sweetness and spiced flavour.

-- Flour: All-purpose flour and spelt flour both work well here.
+- Flour: All-purpose flour, white whole wheat flour and spelt flour work well here.
 I like spelt best for baking but if you don’t have it, regular white flour works too.
+The recipe has not been tested with gluten-free flours such as oat flour or almond flour.

-- Milk: I like almond or cashew as they have a neutral flavour but you can also use oat or soy milk.
+- Milk: I like dairy free milk like almond or cashew as they have a neutral flavour but you can also use oat or soy milk.

 - Vinegar: Apple cider vinegar or white vinegar works.